 CONCLUSIONS

 The THEV transcriptome bears remarkable similarity to the better-studied MAdVs.
 The transcriptome is organized into five TUs, with temporal regulation divided into early and late genes, and a broad repertoire of transcripts are produced via virtually unlimited alternative splicing.
 However, the THEV transcriptome appears less sophisticated (i.e, it encodes fewer genes) than MAdVs, primarily because the MAdV genomes are close to twice as long as that of THEV.
 The lack of subdivision of the E1 region into E1a and E1b is one of the most obvious examples.
 Also, the MAdV E4 region encodes several proteins unlike in THEV where only one transcript encoding one protein was found.
 The complexity of the MLTU leader sequences is another example.
 While the majority of the THEV MLTU transcripts begin with the TPL just like MAdVs with a small subset using a variant leader sequence (sTPL), significantly more diverse 5’-UTRs are employed for MAdV MLTU transcripts.
 Namely, the TPL, the so-called x, y, and z leaders, and the i-leader are 5’ leaders utilized by MAdV MLTU mRNAs.
 The absence of these non-TPL leaders in our data could mean that the 5’-UTR diversity of THEV’s MLTU mRNAs is more limited due to its smaller genome size or future studies could uncover more variety not seen in our results.
+We also note that although THEV genomic sequences show minimal differences between strains (12), the transcriptomes may have significant variations; hence, our results may vary from other THEV strains.
+Also, performing the study in vivo or with primary turkey cells may show different results.
+The potential new proteins identified in our work adds to the number of proteins with undefined functions in THEV; these may have roles in viral replication efficiency, or the immunosuppression associated with THEV.
+Hence, further studies of these proteins and other predicted proteins of unknown function should be useful in elucidating THEV-induced immunosuppression.
 Being the first transcriptomic characterization of THEV, this work should serve as useful resource to future THEV gene expression and transcriptomic studies, especially, mapping the mRNA splice sites.
+More importantly, this work characterizing the splicing of THEV mRNAs will allow researchers to accurately clone any THEV gene(s) of interest to study its potential role in inducing immunosuppression or other functions.

 METHODS